Scorch-Dev/ml_from_scratch/readme.md

 Some of these were done independently, and thus the data was probably pulled from the UCI database or some comparable open-source platform.
 Some of these were done with the dual purpose of being used for my university classwork.
 In that case, often there is no `data` subfolder for an algorithm, and/or the model training file is missing.
 That's probably because I wasn't comfortable putting it in there because of uncertainty in who owns tge data or because I thought including the whole solution would be a breach of academic integrity (again, mostly only a concern for algorithms that were implemented to serve the dual purpose as sufficing for my university coursework).

+# Dependencies

+In general all algorithms are implemented from scratch using only numpy, but sometimes I used convenience functions like the k-fold generator from scikit-learn.
+I also used some graphing facilities from matplotlib for visualiazation.

+* python - 3.7.4
+* matplotlib - 3.1
+* numpy - 1.18
+* scikit-learn - 0.22

 # Algorithms Implemented

 ### Support Vector Machines (svm)